 Keywords: social welfare, causality, treatment, treatment effect, targeting, risk, policymaking

 Abstract: Machine learning is increasingly used to select which individuals receive limited-resource interventions in domains such as human services, education, development, and more.
 However, it is often not apparent what the right quantity is for models to predict.
 In particular, policymakers rarely have access to data from a randomized controlled trial (RCT) that would enable accurate estimates of treatment effects -- which individuals would benefit more from the intervention.
 Observational data is more likely to be available, creating a substantial risk of bias in treatment effect estimates.
 Practitioners instead commonly use a technique termed "risk-based targeting" where the model is just used to predict each individual's status quo outcome (an easier, non-causal task).
 Those with higher predicted risk are offered treatment.
 There is currently almost no empirical evidence to inform which choices lead to the most effect machine learning-informed targeting strategies in social domains.
 In this work, we use data from 5 real-world RCTs in a variety of domains to empirically assess such choices.
-We find that risk-based targeting is typically inferior to targeting based on even biased estimates of treatment effects.
+We find that when treatment effects can be estimated reliably (which we simulate by using direct outcome observations), treatment effect based targeting substantially outperforms risk-based targeting, even when treatment effect estimates are biased.
 Moreover, these results hold even when the policymaker has strong normative preferences for assisting higher-risk individuals.
-Our results imply that practitioners may benefit from incorporating even weak evidence about heterogeneous causal effects to inform targeting in a wider array of settings than current practice.
+However, when treatment effects must be predicted from features alone (as is always the case in practice), performance can degrade significantly due to limited data making it difficult to learn accurate mappings from features to treatment effects.
+Our results suggest treatment effect targeting has significant potential benefits, but realizing these benefits requires careful attention to model training and validation.

 Supplementary Material: zip